Tzeryushi/wizardfight/README.md

 # wizardfight
-An attempt to actually finish a project in Unity.
+An old project used to figure out how to organize classes effectively in Unity.
+No longer being updated.